JamesWoolfenden/terraform-aws-cloudtrail/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![checkov](https://img.shields.io/badge/checkov-verified-brightgreen)](https://www.checkov.io/)

-This is an updated example for using Cloudtrail that works.
+This is an updated example for using Cloudtrail that works, in addition to the trail Glue is added to support querying in Athena.

 ---